 The wealthy, worldly, and highly educated parts of this nation are Democratic, while the struggling, provincial, and undereducated parts are Republican.

 Being a part of that liberal elite has meant responding to the phenomenon of Trump with the kind of indignant disbelief that I evinced in that email.
 Yet beneath the lurid demagoguery of Trump’s campaign diatribes are some legitimate concerns and anxieties; each poisonous flower contains a seed of truth.
 Mass immigration is not merely an excuse for hateful xenophobia; it is also a global phenomenon that is causing systemic structural political and social dislocations.
 The state of our economy isn’t merely Trump spewing dire warnings about “American carnage” and heralding himself as savior; it is also the grinding daily worry of people whose future feels grim to them.
-Just yesterday, an acquaintance of mine—an extraordinarily hard-working small-business owner—confessed to fearing that her twenty-six-year-old son will never be able to buy a house.
+Just yesterday, an acquaintance of mine—an extraordinarily hardworking small-business owner—confessed to fearing that her twenty-six-year-old son will never be able to buy a house.
 “I just don’t see it happening,” she said.
 Meanwhile, the other night a good friend of mine—a successful professional with apartments in two different cities—was updating me on her twenty-six-year-old son, who is trying to make a career in the arts in New York City.
 Like numerous twentysomething children of friends of mine, he’s relying on parental rent subsidies to help him do this; and when it comes time for him and his wife (he married recently) to buy a house, family resources will doubtless make that happen, too.
 That kind of intergenerational wealth, and its ability to cushion hardship, is a fact of life among liberal Democrats in the upper 20 percent.
 Is it any surprise that my small-business-owning friend, who doesn’t have that cushion to offer her son, says, “I’m a Democrat on paper, but…” and then just shakes her head?

 Meanwhile, the liberal-progressive left focuses on systemic racism, attitudinal privilege, LBGTQ+ rights, defunding the police, condemning settler colonialism abroad, and vetting offensive speech and ideas.
 This focus is not just a phenomenon of elite college campuses, with their bloated diversity, equity, and inclusion bureaucracies.
 The DEI-fication of America has reached deep into corporate and educational institutions.
-A dear friend of mine —a lifelong liberal Democrat who in this election abandoned the party —chafes at the many “trainings” she has experienced at work over the past decade or so.
+A dear friend of mine—a lifelong liberal Democrat who in this election abandoned the party—chafes at the many “trainings” she has experienced at work over the past decade or so.
 Those trainings, she reports, consist of employees sitting in listless silence as they’re lectured about attitudinal adjustments they need to make.
 In my friend’s view, these trainings are worse than useless.
 “When normies are told, in a DEI training, that insisting on being on time for work reflects white supremacy—well, eventually those normies will leave the political party that’s pushing that kind of training.”
 And it isn’t just the trainings that are a problem.
-Normies don’t believe that the economy is OK when their kids will never be able to afford a house.
+Normies don’t believe that the economy is okay when their kids will never be able to afford a house.
 Normies don’t hate Latinos, but they recognize that we have a huge problem with uncontrolled immigration at our southern border, and they don’t like being made to feel racist for recognizing it.
 Normies believe that trans people deserve individual dignity, but they may also believe that there are males and females, that the reality of biology can’t simply be dispensed with (or altered), and that trans women should not be allowed to compete in sports against biological females.
 These normies will only take so much scolding and correction before they decide to bolt from a Democratic party that they believe has lost touch with reality.
 Anyone who doubts this is happening should check the results of last night’s vote in, say, the suburbs of New Jersey.

 Beneath the lurid demagoguery of Trump’s campaign diatribes are some legitimate concerns and anxieties.